DRVR1/Random-Navigator/readme.md

 sitesfile = 'randomsites.txt' #list of websites (you can use generator.py to generate a list of random links inside a webpage or wepages you choose)

-#### Change the ammount of time the bot stays in a random time in seconds

 # Requirements: